Dhanya-003/Praktikum-1-Matrix-Multiplication-on-CPU/Report.md

 Write 3–5 sentences summarising the most important lessons learned from this lab.

-This lab shows that matrix multiplication performance is influenced more by memory access patterns and CPU architecture than by the mathematical algorithm itself.
-Reordering loops and using tiling significantly improves cache reuse and reduces memory latency.
-Multithreading provides strong performance gains, but scalability is limited by memory bandwidth and overhead rather than pure computation.
-Compiler optimizations and vectorization further improve performance by enabling SIMD execution on modern CPUs.
-Overall, efficient use of the memory hierarchy is the key factor in high-performance computing.
+This lab demonstrates that matrix multiplication performance is strongly influenced by memory hierarchy, cache behavior, and data access patterns rather than just the number of floating-point operations.
+Loop reordering and tiling significantly improve performance by increasing cache reuse and reducing memory latency.
+Multithreading provides substantial speedup, but scalability is limited by memory bandwidth and overhead rather than purely by available CPU cores.
+Compiler optimizations and vectorization help, but their impact is secondary once the code is already memory-optimized.
+Overall, achieving high performance requires combining algorithmic structure with hardware-aware optimizations.

 ---